-To start the silent-mode installation process for installation files with names ending in .bin, follow these steps:
+To start the silent-mode installation process for installation files with names ending in .bin:

 - 1. Log in to the target UNIX system. - 2.
 Create a silent.xml file that defines the configuration settings normally entered by a user during an interactive installation process, such as graphical-mode or console-mode installation.